clelandlab/quick/docs/API References/auto.md

 var, fig = a.calibrate()
 ```

 Calibrate the experiment variables from data.
-Call `self.measure` when data is not available.
+Use `quick.experiment` to acquire data when data is not available.

 **Return**: